 He surveyed 450 individuals —100 next-generation leaders and 350 family business leaders and non-family managers.
 He used those survey results to determine the degree to which open communication, autocratic senior-generation leadership and cognitive cohesion in the business-owning family affect the presence of a shared vision for the family business.
 He then measured the effect of shared vision on the perceived leadership effectiveness of next-generation leaders and the degree to which they are engaged with their work in the family firm.

 For every 1 percent change in open and transparent communication in the family there was a 0.24 percent change in the degree to which family business leaders shared a common vision across generations.
 And for every 1 percent change in shared vision, there was a 0.54 percent change in next-generation leader’s perceived effectiveness.

 Miller’s research suggests steps family business owners can take to improve the chances that the firm will survive and thrive from one generation to the next.
 Creating a climate of open communication in the family about the business is one of the most important implications.
 For something that seems fairly obvious, it’s not all that common.

 “What’s amazing is how often family business owners don’t talk openly about key issues like strategy and succession,” Miller says.
 “One of the most effective things business-owning families can do is create an environment that encourages open communication about the future of the business.”

 Even if those discussions reveal differences in opinions and values from one generation to the next, that doesn’t mean that family members can’t work together to develop a shared vision for their business.
 In fact, the opposite scenario – one in which the senior generation doesn’t discuss decision-making or vision – is more likely to result in next-generation leaders who aren’t well equipped to lead the business in the future.

-Steve Miller is adjunct professor of strategy and entrepreneurship and co-founder of the Family Enterprise Center at UNC Kenan-Flagler.
+Steve Miller, Adjunct Assistant Professor of Organizational Behavior and co-founder of the Family Enterprise Center at UNC Kenan-Flagler.